Workflow RedesignAi Operating SystemGoverned Ai Execution

 ## AI job clarity

-- What should AI observe?
+- What should AI observe, draft, recommend, or execute?

 - What must remain human-only?